wictorwilen/Microsoft-teams-docs/teams/teams-bots-cards.md

-# Use cards and card actions in a Microsoft Teams bot
+# Add cards and card actions in a Microsoft Teams bot

 A *card* is a user-interface (UI) container for short or related pieces of information.
 Microsoft Teams supports rich cards, which can have multiple properties and attachments.